axtk/react-live-context/README.md

     // The `useLiveContext` hook subscribes this component to
     // changes in the context value.
     const data = useLiveContext(CounterContext);

-    // Whenever the context value is updated, the component
+    // Whenever any part of the live context value is updated,
-    // runs a re-render to update its content accordingly. return <span>{data.counter}</span>;
+    // the component runs a re-render to update its content
+    // accordingly.
+    return <span>{data.counter}</span>;
 };